 \subsubsection{Jacobians and algebraic operations with Jacobians}

-Now it is obvious that since transformations between maps do not have to be everywhere once differentiable, Jacobian and inverse Jacobian can be always undefined on the set having Lebesgue measure 0.
-Now consider that if we understand the multiplication in the sense of limit, the relation (for example)
+Now it is obvious that since transformations between maps do not have to be everywhere once differentiable, the Jacobian and inverse Jacobian may always be undefined on a set having Lebesgue measure 0.
+Now if we understand product in the sense of a limit, then the relation

-~ might hold even at the points where both Jacobian and inverse Jacobian are undefined.
-This generally means the following: any algebraic operation with tensor fields is understood in such way, that in every chart it gives sets of functions continuous to a maximally possible degree.
-From this follows that the matrix product (\ref{maxcon}) must be for $\mu=\nu$ equal to 1 and for $\mu\neq\nu$ ~0.
+for example, might hold even at the points where both Jacobian and inverse Jacobian are undefined.
+This generally means the following: any algebraic operation with tensor fields is understood in such way, that in every chart it gives sets of functions continuous to a maximal possible degree.
+From this follows that the matrix product (\ref{maxcon}) must be, for $\mu=\nu$, equal to 1 and, for $\mu\neq\nu$, ~0.